ggozad/jarn.xmpp.collaboration/README.rst

 Using ``jarn.xmpp.collaboration`` is easy once you have gotten over setting it up.
 There are no special views to use when you collaboratively edit content.
 If an adapter to *ICollaborativelyEditable* exists for your content then accessing its edit form will allow multiple users to edit simultaneously.

-Out of the box there exist adapters for ATDocument and ATNewsItem as well as a base adapter to ease adapting Archtypes-based content types.
-These can be used as starting points to allow editing on custom types.
+Out of the box there exist adapters for archetypes as well as dexterity-based content types.

 Protocol specification.
 =========================